Elise Profile Pic

 I came in as an International Student with very little experience of the UK system, which meant that it felt quite foreign.
 I did find the application process difficult as it felt very rigorous.
 However, the interviews were far less intimidating than I expected, and were an interesting and engaging experience.

 When I filled in my UCAS form I wasn't sure how to approach the personal statement, as I applied for different courses at different universities and had to do so with the same personal statement.
 I was trying to make sure that what I wrote was applicable to all five courses I had applied for!
-However, you have to fill in additional questionnaire(s) for Cambridge: you'll find that there's a box that enables you to write an additional personal statement which only Cambridge reads, which can be quite useful.
+However, you have to fill in an additional My Cambridge Application form for Cambridge: you'll find that there's a box that enables you to write an additional personal statement which only Cambridge reads, which can be quite useful.

 What advice would you give sixth formers considering an application?